Frequently Asked Questions

 Can I get a Medicare rebate for my telehealth session?

-If you already have a valid referral and Mental Health Care Plan, you will be able to receive a Medicare rebate.
-Prior to COVID-19, telehealth session rebates were only applicable to people living in remote areas however, due to the global pandemic these rules have been adjusted.
+If you already have a valid referral and Mental Health Care Plan, you will be able to receive a Medicare rebate on telehealth sessions.
+Prior to COVID-19, telehealth session rebates were only applicable to people living in remote areas however, due to the global pandemic these rules have been temporarily adjusted.

 I'm not sure that telehealth is for me